19 out of 25 rated this helpful - Rate this topic

 • Developing an end-to-end Windows Store app using JavaScript: Hilo (Windows).
 The JavaScript version of the Hilo photo sample provides guidance to JavaScript developers who want to create a Windows 8 app using HTML5, CSS3, JavaScript, the Windows Runtime, and modern development patterns.
 Hilo comes with source code and documentation.

-• Prism.
+• Prism 4.1 for WPF and Silverlight.
 Prism provides best practice guidance for building Windows Presentation Foundation (WPF) and Silverlight, and Windows Phone client applications.
 Prism focuses on the patterns that support composite, extensible applications and test-driven development.
 It includes re-usable code and components, comprehensive documentation, QuickStarts, How-to topics, and a sample reference implementation.
 Version 4 of Prism was released in November 2010.

 • Smart Client Architecture and Design Guide — June 2004